 Robbie Kunreuther had the unpleasant task of firing civil service employees whose performance or behavior couldn’t be corrected.
 He understands why managers would rather avoid such traumatic decisions and how employees should be accountable for their own employment success or failure.
 Dealing with Performance and Conduct Issues focuses on correcting the problem in the most practical time frame with the least amount of documentation.

 Because these cases are so likely to result in litigation, the class covers how cases are won and lost when challenged.
 Robbie represented the government before the Merit Systems Protection Board, labor arbitrators and the EEOC.
 He explodes common myths while focusing on the possible.
 This seminar turns participants’ attention toward the competent, hard-working majority that needs to be relieved of workplace distractions.
-This seminar results in huge cost savings if just 1-2 people attending leave with a plan they had never believed possible before coming.
+The cost of this seminar will be more than recouped if just 1-2 people attending leave with the understanding how a persistent performance or conduct problem can be successfully addressed.
 Call or e-mail Robbie for a course agenda and other details.

 Like all GPS seminars, this class is off-the-shelf training and commercially available to the public.
-For organizations located in North America, Dealing with Performance and Conduct costs $9,000 (including all materials and expenses) for a group of up to 30 participants.
-Seminars presented within 50 miles of Seattle cost $8,000 and those in Hawaii $10,000.
+For organizations located in the 48 contiguous states and Alaska, Dealing with Performance and Conduct costs $10,000 for a group of up to 30 participants.
+This pricing includes all materials and expenses.
+Seminars presented within 50 miles of Seattle cost $9,000 and those in Hawaii $11,000.
 Classes outside of the United States are priced individually.
 Call or e-mail Robbie for a course agenda and other details.

 Performance Appraisal is the subject most supervisors, managers, and HR Specialists avoid like root canals.
 Training commonly focuses on forms, time frames, and limiting high ratings.
 Meanwhile, supervisors are tasked with judging people’s value and talent.
 Government Personnel Services’ seminar Making Sense of Federal Performance Appraisals takes an approach agencies won’t find elsewhere.
 Robbie uses “critical elements” and “performance standards” as a vehicle for communicating expectations of both excellence and improvement — without resorting to phony metrics and/or vague “weasel words”.